Solayman-B/P2_bchir_solayman/README.md

 General description
 -------------

-This script extract all the informations of each book from [books.toscrape.com](http://books.toscrape.com/index.html) and save them in csv files by category of book and the jpeg files in a folder.
+This script extracts all the information of each book from [books.toscrape.com](http://books.toscrape.com/index.html) and save them in CSV files by category of book and the JPEG files in a folder.

 Requirements
 ---------

-This script uses the following paquets:
+This script uses the following packets:

 * beautifulsoup4==4.9.3
 * bs4==0.0.1